perez987/OpenCore-and-UEFI-Secure-Boot/WSL Ubuntu VM on Windows.md

 ## Ending

 After embedding db.auth, kek.auth and pk.auth into the firmware we can boot OpenCore and macOS with UEFI Secure Boot enabled.

-## OpenCore Vault + UEFI Secure Boot

-There is a way to have UEFI Secure Boot and OpenCore vault at the same time, it's in the OpenCore Configuration.pdf file although the instructions are short and confusing in my opinion.
-It is a heavy task but at least it is possible to carry it out.

-The key is in the order the files are signed, both with personal keys for the UEFI firmware and hashes created from vault.

-This requires moving from macOS to Windows and viceversa a few times.
-In order not to have to switch from mac to windows so many times, I have installed [Ubuntu 14.04](https://mac.getutm.app/gallery/) virtual machine with [UTM](https://github.com/utmapp/UTM) on macOS.
-The steps are:

-1. On Ubuntu >> digitally sign all OC 0.8.5.efi files except OpenCore.efi
-2. On macOS >> vault the EFI folder with the signed files, including OpenCore.efi not digitally signed yet
-3. On Ubuntu >> sign the OpenCore.efi file which already has Vault applied
-4. Back in macOS >> copy the EFI folder into the EFI partition
-5. Reboot >> enable UEFI Secure Boot >> OpenCore.

-It is a tedious task.
-The most boring part is copying files between macOS and Ubuntu.
-UTM in theory has the option to define a shared folder to exchange files but I have not been able to make it work.
-I have used Wetransfer in Mac and Linux browsers to exchange files between both systems.
-The shared clipboard between Mac and Linux does work so at least text can be exchanged.